llm-bible/llm-bible.github.io/_publications/park2024disentangling.markdown

 bibkey: park2024disentangling
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.19159"}
-tags: ['Agentic', 'Efficiency and Optimization', 'Model Architecture', 'Reinforcement Learning', 'GPT', 'Ethics and Bias', 'Applications']
+tags: ['Agentic', 'GPT', 'Efficiency and Optimization', 'Applications', 'Ethics and Bias', 'Model Architecture', 'Reinforcement Learning']
 ---
 Reinforcement Learning from Human Feedback (RLHF) has been a crucial component in the recent success of Large Language Models.
 However, RLHF is know